TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Admire the detailed architecture of one of Singapore’s oldest Hindu temples

-As you walk along Serangoon Road, Sri Veeramakaliamman Temple with its colourful tower structure is hard to miss.
+As you walk along Serangoon Road, it’s hard to miss the colourful Sri Veeramakaliamman Temple.
 Built in 1881, it is one of the oldest and most beautiful Hindu temples in Singapore.
-Spend a few minutes at the entrance to take a good look at the detailed carvings on the tower – it is truly a work of art.
+Spend a few minutes at the entrance to take a good look at the detailed carvings on the tower – it’s truly a work of art.

 Here’s a fun fact: the temple was a refuge for people trying to stay safe from air raids during WW2.
 What’s more remarkable is that the temple survived the bombings without any harm.

-Prayers are conducted in the mornings and evenings, so if you want to observe the ceremony, go around 7am or 7pm.
-Make sure to dress modestly with bottoms covering your knees.
+Poojas, or prayers, are conducted in the mornings and afternoons, so if you want to observe the ceremonies, be sure to arrive before they start at 7.30am and 12pm.
+Remember to dress modestly, with bottoms that are longer than knee-length.

 Sri Veeramakaliamman Temple